Why is Research Important?

 Research is essential in working out which treatments work better for patients.

 Clinical trials/studies are an important step in discovering new treatments to improve patient benefit, and through high-quality clinical research we can learn how to improve NHS healthcare for the future.
 We provide the evidence to drive better treatment outcomes for patients through innovative practice which is high on the government agenda to ensure that patients receive the best possible treatments within the NHS.
 Please see below to find out more about our studies and where to go to participate in/or get actively involved in research.

 Many patients voluntarily take part in research as 'participants' in clinical trials or other well designed studies.
 These studies aim to test how good beneficial treatments might be for people.
 The NHS constitution says that your NHS health practitioner should inform you of any studies for which you may be eligible to participate in.
 'Eligible' here concerns how you fit the stringent medical and personal criteria used in the study design for it to work scientifically.

 To take part in a clinical trial that may interest you, visit the UK Clinical Trials Gateway which provides easy to understand information about clinical research trials running in the UK.

-To find out what patients think about taking part in research visit the Yorkshire Cancer Research Network website.
+To find out what patients think about taking part in research visit the NIHR Research Changed my Life website.